DarlingtonProgramming/FTC-DarBots-Rover-Ruckus/README.md

 ![4100Logo](https://github.com/DarlingtonProgramming/DarBots-Shared-Doc/blob/master/static/teamImage/4100Logo.png)
 ![5100Logo](https://github.com/DarlingtonProgramming/DarBots-Shared-Doc/blob/master/static/teamImage/5100Logo.png)

+Darbots aims to build safer and more efficient robots by using software fallback mechanisms and hardware advancements.
 This Github repository is the robot controller code developed by Darbots, and is forked from [FTC_APP](https://github.com/ftctechnh/ftc_app/).
 To use this code, download / clone the entire project to your local computer.